marceloboeira/kurz/docs/ARCHITECTURE.md

 #### What are the alternatives then?

-Jeff's article comes to a good conclusion, to create a produciton-grade URL shortener, the short slug can't be the hash of the URL, yet a brute forced sequence of characters that grows in size over time.
+Jeff's article comes to a good conclusion, to create a production-grade URL shortener, the short alias can't be the hash of the URL, it rather be a brute forced sequence of characters that grows in size over time.

 He says:
 > Each new URL gets a unique three character combination until no more are left